Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Concluding remarks

 \section{Concluding remarks}

 \paragraph{Complexity of the procedure.} We have not made any particular effort to optimize the procedure described above.
-The majority of the work lies in determining whether a hereditary class $\Free(L)$ admits arbitrarily long chains or not, and here one may need to exhaust over all $2^{2^n+1}-1$ chains of length at most $2^{n}$.
+The majority of the work lies in determining whether a hereditary class $\Free(L)$ admits arbitrarily long chains or not, and here one may need to exhaust over all $2^{2^n+1}-1$ chains of length at most $2^{n}$, where $n = \max_{G\in L}|G|$.
+By contrast, Lemma~\ref{lem:case} shows that in order to check whether $\Free(L)$ contains arbitrarily large prime graphs of the other types listed in Theorem~\ref{thm:CKOS}, it suffices to check whether each of the 10 graphs in $\mathcal{G}_n$ (each having at most $2n+1$ vertices) contains some graph in $L$.

 In the analogous problem of deciding whether a hereditary class of permutations contains only finitely many simple permutations, a recent paper due to Bassino, Bouvel, Pierrot and Rossin~\cite{bassino:a-polynomial-al:b} establishes an algorithm with run time $O(nk\log (nk) + n^{2k})$, where $n$ is the size of the largest forbidden permutation, and $k$ is the number of forbidden permutations.
 It is quite possible that a similar detailed analysis of chains in graphs could lead to a much more efficient algorithm.